Tiffany-Marko/README-project/README.md

 License license-1

 ## Contributing
-The guidlines here require the user to input their own personal and/or business information (and licensins info) to generate an adequate README file.
+The guidlines here require the user to input their own personal and/or business information (and license info) to generate an adequate README file.

 ## Tests
-The project requires user input from teh command line (or terminal).
+The project requires user input from the command line (or terminal).

 ## Questions
 Github: [https://github.com/Tiffany-Marko](https://github.com/Tiffany-Marko)